ji-chartsiri/AICO/README.md

 ## Contributions

-### Model-Agnostic Hypothesis Testing Framework

-AICO offers a flexible and powerful framework for hypothesis testing in machine learning models, with the following key features:
+AICO offers a flexible and powerful framework for hypothesis testing in supervised machine learning models, with the following key features:

 - **Model-Agnostic**: The AICO framework is model-agnostic, meaning it can be applied to any supervised learning model—whether regression or classification—without making assumptions about the model's underlying structure.
 - **Statistically Rigorous**: Provides robust measures of feature importance, including exact, non-asymptotic p-values and confidence intervals, and feature importance scores, enabling the features ranking.